 For a number of years now, I’ve seen merchants selling on multiple platforms hitting a limit of what can be done with a marketplace.
 For example, businesses that are in a specific niche, their sales will rarely go above or below a 20% window on a daily basis.

-There may be “spikes” in sales on a daily basis and seasonality does have a positive affect on most businesses.
+There may be “spikes” in sales on a daily basis and seasonality does have a positive effect on most businesses.
 But overall, most businesses stay consistent.

 Both internal & external.
 Internal is everything your customer does not see, like tools, processes etc… and external is everything your customer does see, branding, the application of persona’s etc..